izahn/tensorflow-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `tensorflow, tensorflow-base` can be installed with:
+Once the `conda-forge` channel has been enabled, `tensorflow-base` can be installed with:

 ```
-conda install tensorflow tensorflow-base
+conda install tensorflow-base
 ```

-It is possible to list all of the versions of `tensorflow` available on your platform with:
+It is possible to list all of the versions of `tensorflow-base` available on your platform with:

 ```
-conda search tensorflow --channel conda-forge
+conda search tensorflow-base --channel conda-forge
 ```